-Here are the physical and existential rewards of giving as identified in the Cleveland Clinic health and wellness gifting study:
+The physical and existential rewards of giving are deep.
+Here’s what a Cleveland Clinic study revealed about the health and wellness of gift givers*.

 - Lower blood pressure

 - Less depression

 You just may be surprised at how much you’ll get.
 It won’t take long before you see what we mean by winning is in the gift giving.